lukaskellerstein/NodeJsExpressSamples/README.md

-1. The simplest variant
+1. The simplest variant with one endpoint
 2. The simplest variant with multiple endpoints
 3. Routing params
-3. Templates
+4. Templates
+5. Static Files